 I’m not a teacher but have given educational sessions for lawyers on issues like opening statements, direct examination, punitive damages, LGBTQ discrimination, police misconduct against transgender individuals, and Ethics and the Constitution.

-I got my JD from NYU in 1993 and was honored there to be elected to Law Review – a little feather in my cap based on grades and a writing competition.
+I liked NYU better than college and after my first year was honored there to “write on” to Law Review – a little feather in my cap based on grades and a writing competition.
 I was lucky to get into NYU, a great law school, let alone to make it onto Law Review.
 In my courses, I studied under some legal luminaries who shaped my mind with methods of practice and unique views of the profession.
 At Northwestern, I earned a B.A. in the History of the Americas; I took the first ever Gay American history class in my last semester.
 History, I have found, was a good preparation for learning how to try a case: the ultimate question in history, as at trial, is how did we get from one situation to the next, and why.
 Debate honed my ability to think on my feet and speak in public, and taught me how to organize documents – a mundane task one needs to know in order to win.
 I won many debate awards in high school and college.
 High school debate is probably what taught me best how to speak and argue in public.
 I hated high school, but it gave me the gift of learning how to argue.
 I had a great writing teacher in college who made me see writing, literature in a different way and better recognize the hypocrisy of life.

 In college and after, and maybe even still, I wanted to be a writer, and regret I may never achieve the honor of seeing my name on a book.
 I haven’t given up the possibility, and I think about taking a sabbatical to write something.
 Yet the process of creative writing stultifies me, whereas argumentative writing comes out of the mind and onto the page with fluidity if you excuse the typos that I inevitably miss.
 I’m criticized by some for flaunting my words for the practice of law, but to hell with them: I know how to tell a story.